alleboudy/navigation-drl/REPORT.md

 `replay_buffer.py` the replay buffer implementation

-`dqn_agent.py` a vanilla DQN agent implementation
+`dqn_agent.py` a vanilla DQN agent implementation following closely the ones from the udacity DRL nano degree class with a few tweaks

-`model.py` a 1 hidden layer network used as the deep model for the local and target networks used in the agent
+`model.py` a 1 hidden layer network used as the deep model for the local and target networks used in the agent following closely the ones from the udacity DRL nano degree class with a few tweaks

 ### Training progress: